 Popup Camping Market Trends

 Popup camping provides an exciting experience in the outdoors similar to tent camping with breathable fresh air and the adventure of setting up camp together.
-Market trends show how people might be losing sight of this shared experience and feeling of accomplishment together, among pressures toward a higher priced, more entertaining, more convenient, and a more vicarious experience of camping.
+Market trends show how people might be losing sight of this shared experience and feeling of accomplishment together, among pressures toward a higher priced, more entertaining, more convenient, and a more vicarious experience of camping, along with smaller families that don't need room in a Popup for 6.

 Market Trend Data